 Hannah: Women are rational like that, since time immemorial.

-Clare: But when that…when that moment happens in a romance, that’s one of the big moments in a rom-com, you know, a Romantic Comedy, book or movie, where you think, “That’s it.
+Clare: But when that moment happens in a romance, that’s one of the big moments in a rom-com.
+You know, a Romantic Comedy, book or movie, where you think, “That’s it.
 They’re not going to get together.”

 And then you enter into Act 3 of this romantic comedy, where it’s all going to fall into place.

-Hannah: So where is that?
-I’m…for some reason, I’m thinking of Bridget Jones now.
-Where is… That’s not really your typical…Because they don’t get together until the very, very end of the movie.
+Hannah: For some reason, I’m thinking of Bridget Jones now.
+That’s not really your typical [romantic comedy] because they don’t get together until the very, very end of the movie.
 Right?
-They like hate each other the whole time.
+They hate each other the whole time.

-Clare: Right?
-Well, yeah, I mean…Oh, he announces his engagement to…um, that person, that other lawyer.
-Yeah, and they both, at that moment…You can tell that both Mr. Darcy and Bridget Jones realize.
+Clare: He announces his engagement to that person, that other lawyer.
+And at that moment, you can tell that both Mr. Darcy and Bridget Jones realize.

-Hannah: Yeah, she’s, like, chasing him through the snow wearing nothing except her underwear and some boots.
+Hannah: She’s chasing him through the snow wearing nothing except her underwear and some boots.